-Method 2 on how to Install stock firmware on Galaxy S8 using SmartSwitch:
+How to Install Stock firmware on Galaxy S8 using SmartSwitch:

 The process is pretty easy, just follow the steps below:

-- Download Smart Switch from its official website and install it in your PC.
+- Download Smart Switch from its official website and install it on your PC.
 It works on Windows PC as well as MAC.

 - Once Installed.
-Open it and connect your S8 to your PC using data cable.
+Open it and connect your S8 to your PC using a data cable.

 - Now you will have an option to install stock firmware on your phone using Emergency Software Recovery and Initialisation.